ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

 VMWare virtual machines that are assigned IBM Cloud portable private addresses can be specified as back-end servers to the load balancer.
 This feature is available using the API only, and not the web UI.
-Portable private IPs added by using the API appear as "Unknown" in the UI as they are not assigned by IBM Cloud.
+Portable private IPs added by using the API appear as "Unknown" in the console as they are not assigned by IBM Cloud.
 This configuration can be used with other hypervisors, such as Xen and KVM.

 VMWare virtual machines assigned non-IBM Cloud addresses (such as VMWare NSX networks) cannot be added directly as back-end servers to the load balancer.
 However, depending on your configuration, it might be possible to configure an intermediary, such as an NSX gateway, that has an IBM Cloud private address as the back-end server to the load balancer (with the actual servers being VMs attached to networks managed by VMware NSX).